Frequently Asked Questions

 - What's your issue with phone calls?
 Are you deaf?

-No, my hearing is fine.
-My signal processing is not.
-I have to actively and consciously focus on every single disembodied sound that comes out of a device like a phone or mp3 player to understand it.
+No, my hearing is fine, and often much keener than the people I'm around.
+My signal processing, however, is not.
+I have to actively and consciously focus on every single disembodied sound that comes out of a device like a phone or mp3 player to understand it because I cannot read the accompanying body language.
 Unlike mp3 players with their wonderful replay button, it gets a little awkward on the phone to keep repeating what I'm hearing to understand what is being said.
 And often as soon as I hang up the phone, I forget almost all of the conversation because nearly all of my resources were put into deciphering garbled noises instead of a proper amount put into my short term memory.
 If you are ordering a commission, you do not want me to try to guess at whatever notes I was able to spare the processing power to jot down mid-conversation.
 Please, just send me an email if we can't meet in person.
 It's much easier to give you previews that way too.

 In this series...